-Future work will be concerned with the evaluation of the method in night-time conditions, comparisons between our generative approach and other discriminative approaches such as SVM-based.
-A more sophisticated approach should be elaborated to model the priors using massive traffic data globally and temporally referenced, since it is obvious that the prior probability of meeting oncoming traffic depends on variables such as the time of the day, the type of road, etc. More experimental work should be carried out including optimization procedures and different configurations of the STHOL feature descriptor.
+Future work will be mainly addressed towards establishing a performance comparison between the proposed automatic warning system and human drivers.
+A considerable improvement in the reaction time is expected.
+New experiments will be carried out comparing our generative approach with other discriminative approaches such as SVM-based or NNbased.
+Considering the STHOL feature vector, the use of the uncertainty on the estimation of line orientation as well as filtering approaches to compute a temporally smoothed model will be studied [14].
+In addition, for cases in which global vehicle localization is available, a more sophisticated approach is being planned to model the priors using massive traffic data globally and temporally referenced, since it is obvious that the prior probability of meeting oncoming traffic depends on variables such as the time of the day, the type of road, etc. Finally, more experimental work should be carried out including a more representative data set, optimization procedures and different configurations of the STHOL feature descriptor.